 It is essential to estimate the moment-rotation relationship and rotation capacity of the slab-column connection when designing and accessing buildings with flat slabs and columns to withstand drifts induced by seismic actions.
 The model used in the analysis and prediction of the moment-rotation relationship must incorporate the size effect, column size, gravity load effect, and reinforcement ratio influence.

 Under the action of wind and seismic loading, it is very important to understand the performance of walls panels in residential buildings.
-Dead and live gravitational loads affect wall panel.
+Dead and live gravitational loads effect wall panel.
 In addition, when exposed to these forces, wall panels are also influenced by in-plane shear and/or out-of-plane lateral forces.

 There exist several studies that have been carried out to understand the behavior of wall panels under out-of-plane loading.
 Also, various design and prescriptive methods have been outlined for constructing wall panels in other to withstand this kind of duress.
-On the other hand, understanding the performance of in-plane forces require further investigations.
+On the other hand, understanding the performance of in-plane forces requires further investigations.
 This investigation involved comparing the in-plane shear resistance of various types of wall panels commonly used in residential buildings.

 Five plane specimens with an aspect ratio (height/length) of 2 were tested.
 Flexural From the experiment, using a standard test condition, the tests showed that ICF wall panels are much stronger and stiffer than similar wood- or steel-frame walls panels.
 In fact, ICF walls resisted between 6 to 8.5 times of the lateral loads resisted by framed wall panels.